Free School Meals and Free Milk

 - email it to us at firstname.lastname@example.org

-The best way to make sure you start making savings sooner is to provided us with the evidence we need.
+The best way to make sure you start making savings sooner is to provide us with the evidence we need.

 - A letter from the Department for Work and Pensions (DWP) or Jobcentre Plus confirming your current benefits and dated within the last 6 weeks